kevinolega/callcentertrainingtips/about.md

 This website was designed with shy Filipinos in mind.
 Most of my friends, including myself are introverts.

-A few years ago I accompanied friends to interviews and give them tips until they got hired.
+A few years ago I accompanied friends to interviews and give them ideas on how to improve until they got hired.

 It normally takes us 4-6 call centers until they get hired.

-Then we go for pizza and buy me a few beers after.
+When they get hired, we go for pizza and they buy me a few beers after.

 In 2005 I worked for a call center training school.
-I assisted students with the enrollment process and gave additional tips upon graduation.
+I assisted students with the enrollment process and gave additional coaching upon graduation.

-Over the years the mistakes, experience, studies and questions led me to accumulate a massive amount of tips.
+Over the years, the mistakes, experience, studies and questions led me to accumulate a massive amount of lessons.

-You'll find tips on how to improve confidence, speak better English, present well during interviews and job hunting strategies.
+You'll find lessons on how to improve confidence, speak better English, present well during interviews and job hunting strategies.

-I am grateful for the opportunity to contribute my experiences with you and I'm excited that you'll pick up something useful.
+I am grateful for the opportunity to contribute my experience with you and I'm excited that you'll pick up something useful.

-I hope you enjoy reading and learning as I much as I enjoyed writing and putting this blog together.
+I hope you enjoy reading and learning as I much as I enjoyed writing and putting this website together.

 Website maintenance [by Kevin Olega](http://kevinolega.com).